ileathan/leat-poker/README.md

 1.)
 We have the stratum delegate jobs that dont need to report back too soon. (high diff)

 2.)
-Whenever / whichever / whoever completes the job first broadcasts it to the stratum.
+Whenever / whichever / whoever completes the job first we ues it.

 3.)
 If there is even a single game going on the stratum queries the core server which mines a modest block.